 Alternatively, you may decide to use your bamboo toothbrush for other activities, such as cleaning stained tiles, muddy shoes, bike parts or retainers!
 Another popular use for old toothbrushes is plant markers - simply remove the bristles, mark the handle with a permanent marker and pop it in the plant.

 Brush Fresh Co. is founded and run by a group of UK-based dentists, who specialise in environmentally-friendly and sustainable dental products.
 From biodegradable bamboo toothbrushes to zero waste toothbrush tablets, our product range has been designed to put both your dental health and the environment first.
-For more information and dental care advice, head over to our blog page or get in contact with us here.
+For more information and advice, such as how to reduce household waste & how to store a bamboo toothbrush, head over to our blog page or get in contact with us here.

 Written by Kate, on behalf of Brush Fresh Co - the UK's Dental Experts Providing eco-friendly dental care.